 Pursuant to Article 16 of the Code No. 6698 on the Protection of Personal Data, real persons or legal entities processing personal data shall register with the Data Controller’s Registry before processing.More

-| Reading Time: < 1
+| Reading Time: 9 Minute(s)

-Turkish Code of Obligations was accepted by The Grand National Assembly of Turkey on January 11, 2011 and entered into force as Law No. 6098 on 1 July 2012.
+Turkish Code of Obligations was accepted by The Grand National Assembly of Turkey on January 11, 2011, and entered into force as Law No. 6098 on July 1, 2012.

-Law No: 6098 and abrogated Law on Real Estate Leases (‘‘Law No: 6570’’) do not draw conclusions If the lessee or lessor is either a natural person or a legal person as well as not distinguishing the commercial and non-commercial leases.
+Law No: 6098 and abrogated Law on Real Estate Leases (“Law No: 6570”) do not conclude If the lessee or lessor is either a natural person or a legal person as well as not distinguishing the commercial leases and non-commercial leases.
 However, Provisional Art.
-2 of Law No: 6217 which was enacted immediately afterwards the Law No: 6098 enters into force on 04.02.2011, resulted in not all articles of the Law No: 6098 entering into force on the same date, since the effective date of nine articles pertaining to lease relationships where the lessee is a trader and the leased property is a workplace (“Commercial Lease Relationships”), has been postponed to date of 01.07.2020.
-Until this date, the provisions of the Lease Agreement shall apply in accordance with the principle of freedom of contract with respect to the matters regulated in the articles that have been postponed, In case no provision was provided in Lease Agreement, abrogated Law of Obligations (‘‘Law No: 818’’) provisions shall apply.
+2 of Law No: 6217, which was enacted immediately afterwards Law No: 6098, enters into force on 04.02.2011, resulting in not all articles of the Law No: 6098 entering into force on the same date, since the effective date of nine articles pertaining to lease relationships where the lessee is a trader and the leased property is a workplace (“Commercial Lease Relationships”), has been postponed to date of 01.07.2020.

-6098, the lease relationship may be transferred provided that the written consent of the lessor was given.
-In this way, Thus ‘‘The person whose lease relationship is transferred to her/him with the written consent of the lessor’’ replaces the lessee (Art.
+According to Art.
+323/1 of Law No: 6098, the lease relationship may be transferred provided that the written consent of the lessor was given.
+In this way, Thus “the person whose lease relationship is transferred to her/him with the written consent of the lessor” replaces the lessee (Art.
 131/2).
 Therefore, what should be understood from the transfer of the lease relationship is the change of the lessee party; a transfer relationship in which the lessor party changes does not fall within the scope of this article.

 The lessor may give written consent before or after the contract to be made between the lessee and the third person who wants to take over the lease relationship, or a separate agreement may be made between the lessor and the third person regarding the transfer of the lease relationship.

-Another important regulation provided by this article is that in terms of workplace leases, the lessor cannot avoid to give consent to transfer of the lease relationship unless there is a justifiable reason.
-If the lessee believes that the lessor’s refusal to consent to transfer of relationship is not justified, she/he has the right to file this request through a lawsuit.
-The judge will deliver a judgment whether there is justifiable reason or not according to the concrete event.
+Another important regulation provided by this article is that in terms of workplace leases, the lessor cannot give consent to transfer the lease relationship unless there is a justifiable reason.
+If the lessee believes that the lessor’s refusal to consent to the transfer of relationship is not justified, they have the right to file this request through a lawsuit.
+According to the concrete event, the judge will deliver a judgment whether there is a justifiable reason.

 However, before the end of this reasonable period, in case that former lessee provides a new lessee with solvency who is ready to take over the lease relationship, which the lessor may be expected to accept, the former lessee’s debts arising out of the Lease Agreement shall cease (Art.
 335/1).
-In accordance with the case law of the Supreme Court, a ‘‘reasonable period of time’’ shall be determined by assessments through experts within the framework of the type, characteristics, position of the leased property, the degree of need for such a property in that area and other characteristics specific to the concrete event.
+Per the case-law of the Supreme Court, a “reasonable period” shall be determined by assessments through experts within the framework of the type, characteristics, position of the leased property, the degree of need for such a property in that area and other characteristics specific to the concrete event.

 Under the general provisions governing Lease Agreements, the Art.
-331 of Law No: 6098 regulating the cause of extraordinary termination provides both parties the possibility to terminate the contract in the event of significant reasons which make the performance of the lease relationship insufferable for them.
+331 of Law No: 6098 regulating the cause of extraordinary termination provides both parties with the possibility to terminate the contract in the event of significant reasons which make the performance of the lease relationship insufferable for them.
 This provision may also be applied in Residential and Roofed Workplaces Lease Agreements, and the parties may terminate the contract in the event of significant reasons.

-818, provides the termination of the Agreement opportunity in Residential and Roofed Workplaces Lease Agreements whether that Agreement is definite or indefinite period or the subject of the contract is movable or immovable.
+First of all, Law No: 6098, unlike Law No: 818, provides the termination of the Agreement opportunity in Residential and Roofed Workplaces Lease Agreements whether that Agreement is definite or indefinite period or the subject of the contract is movable or immovable.
 Art.
-264 of abrogated Law No. 818 contains the clause provided for a substantial termination was solely provided for Lease Agreements.
+264 of abrogated Law No. 818 contains the clause provided for a substantial termination solely for Lease Agreements.
 During the term of application of abrogated Law No: 818, Law No: 6570 provided the reason for this termination solely for fixed-term contracts.
 On the other hand, Law No: 6098 does not seek a fixed-term contract requirement.

-In case of termination of the Agreement for a significant reason, if there is no default of the lessee being subject to notice of termination, a loss of him/her shall arise due to the termination of the Agreement.
-Abrogated Law No: 818 provided that concerning the removal of such damages the party to notify the termination shall pay the other party full compensation for the termination of the Agreement.
+In case of termination of the Agreement for a significant reason, if there is no default of the lessee being subject to notice of termination, a loss of them shall arise due to the termination of the Agreement.
+Abrogated Law No: 818 provided that concerning the removal of such damages, the party to notify the termination shall pay the other party full compensation for the termination of the Agreement.

 Prohibition on Linked Contract (Art.
 340)

 This invalidity is a state of absolute invalidity that can always be put forward and considered ex officio by the court.
-Since the lease agreement remains valid while the linked contract is null and void, there is partial invalidity.
+There is partial invalidity since the lease agreement remains valid while the linked contract is null and void.
 What will be investigated in the concrete dispute is whether the contract linked with the lease agreement is imposed on the lessee or not.

-Assurance (deposit) is usually some amount of money or valuable documents that are delivered to the lessor by the lessee at the beginning of the lease contract to cover the possible damages that lessee may cause and do not have any function such as providing economic benefits to the lessor.
-According to the article 342, it is up to the will of the parties whether or not to give assurances, but if assurances are to be given, the limits of this have been drawn.
+Assurance (deposit) is usually some amount of money or valuable documents that are delivered to the lessor by the lessee at the beginning of the lease contract to cover the possible damages that the lessee may cause and do not have any function such as providing economic benefits to the lessor.
+According to article 342, it is up to the parties’ will whether or not to give assurances, but if assurances are to be given, the limits of this have been drawn.

 Subsequent amendments in the lease contract against the lessee on issues other than the determination of the rental price (for example, adding a new one to the reasons stated in Article 350 and terminating the lease contracts of the residential and roofed workplace) are null and void even if lessee consented to amendments.

-Pursuant to Article 346 of the TBK, which is a mandatory regulation specific to residential and roofed workplace leases, the lessee’s obligation to pay is limited only by rental prices and ancillary expenses; An additional payment obligation cannot be imposed on the lessee.
+Pursuant to Article 346 of the TBK, a mandatory regulation specific to residential and roofed workplace leases, the lessee’s obligation to pay is limited only by rental prices and ancillary expenses; An additional payment obligation cannot be imposed on the lessee.
 This rule meets Article 16 of abolished Law No. 6570.

-It should be noted that the penalty condition that is prohibited by Article 346 and is bound by the non-payment of the rent; the penalty stipulated in the contract for the violation of the lessee’s obligations other than the rent, is not covered by Article 346.
+It should be noted that the penalty condition that is prohibited by Article 346 and is bound by the non-payment of the rent; the penalty stipulated in the contract for the violation of the lessee’s obligations other than the rent is not covered by Article 346.

-In the aforementioned provision, the rule regarding the termination of the lease contract by lawsuit is also enforced.
+In the aforementioned provision, the rule regarding the termination of the lease contract by a lawsuit is also enforced.
 For example, the parties cannot add a new one to the evacuation reasons stipulated in the law with a contract between them; they cannot aggravate the existing reasons in the law against the lessee or change the deadlines that regulate termination by the lessee.
-Article 354 is mandatory and the records in the lease agreement that are contrary to the mentioned provision will be invalid.
+Article 354 is mandatory, and the records in the lease agreement that are contrary to the mentioned provision will be invalid.

-Law No. 6098, Abrogated Law No. 818, Law No. 6217, Law No. 7161, The Communique on The Amendment to The Communique No 32 on The Protection of the Value of the Turkish Currency (Communique No: 2008-32 / 34) Precedents of Supreme Court, Doctrine
+Law No. 6098, Abrogated Law No. 818, Law No. 6217, Law No. 7161, The Communique on The Amendment to The Communique No. 32 on The Protection of the Value of the Turkish Currency (Communique No: 2008-32 / 34) Precedents of Supreme Court, Doctrine.